 What area in Houston do you live?
 Is the area in flux?
-Is it a growing community in a preferred school district?
-Is it in an area that has experienced an increase in crime and homeowners are hurrying to move out of the neighborhood?
+Do you reside in a preferred school district?
+Is the community growing?
+Has the area experienced an increase in crime?
+Are homeowners are hurrying to move out?
 A professional realtor will research and find out all the intangibles that can affect the fair market value.
 The fair market value will typically not be your asking price, but it will give you a basis on what the lending institutions may be willing to invest in your property.

 There are so many factors that go into an asking price that this is the one area that utilizing the skills of a professional can prove to be invaluable.
 A point you must remember is that everything is negotiable.

 Why are you selling your home?
 Are you moving up to a newer, larger home or do you have to make a quick exit due to financial reasons?
 The answer can affect your asking price.
 Normally an asking price will be 1% to 3% more than what you actually want so there is wiggle room and the buyer can negotiate and feel he has received a good deal.
 If the market is hot and you put in your 3% bargaining range, it could sell fairly quickly.
 However, if the market is soft, you will not be moving any time soon.
 If you need to make an immediate sale, your home has to be priced for an immediate sale.